 Name calling, threatening, spreading ugly rumors.
 Bullying can be upsetting and scary for kids.
 It can even lead to tragedies like suicides and violence at school.

-Our new Educational Theatre Program play, “Above Between Below”, aims to help middle-school students understand bullying and learn how to prevent it.
+As part of our efforts to promote thriving schools, our new Educational Theatre Program play, “Above Between Below”, aims to help middle-school students understand bullying and learn how to prevent it.

 Play helps bullying messages hit home